Pre-departure information

 For further information on health and vaccinations please refer to our main Africa pre-departure information.

-INSURANCE & AMREF FLYING DOCTORS
+INSURANCE & AMREF or RESCUE.CO FLYING DOCTORS

-WHAT IS AMREF FLYING DOCTORS COVER FOR?
+WHAT IS AMREF or RESCUE.CO FLYING DOCTORS COVER FOR?

 Whilst most good travel insurance policies will include medical evacuation cover, inevitably emergencies arise out of hours , and there are often delays whilst (mandatory) authority is sought from your chosen international medical insurer.
 This can mean the difference between life and death.
 As a result most, if not all, safari operators will not accept clients on any of their itineraries, or in their camps or lodges, who are not covered for medical evacuation by a flying doctor membership, regardless of whether your travel insurance policy also covers this.
-The cost for AMREF cover is therefore automatically included in the cost of your itinerary designed and booked by The Classic Safari Company.
+The cost for AMREF or Rescue.co cover is therefore automatically included in the cost of your itinerary designed and booked by The Classic Safari Company.

 MONEY MATTERS